elm-community/guidelines/README.md

 So, why might such a middle ground be useful?
 So far, we've identified two areas: package maintenance and community-driven documentation.

+### The role of a maintainer

+A maintainer is expected to:

+- Be friendly at all times when dealing with issues and pull requests.
+Aggressiveness is not needed.
+- Be responsive and take no longer than 7 days to respond to an issue.
+It's okay to be slow!
+If you know you will be slow, ping someone else in elm-community and ask them to help out by reviewing.
+- Lead the direction of a repository.
+As a champion, you will need to make calls on API design.
+Don't let packages come to elm-community to die.

 ### Package Maintenance